ESAOpenSR/opensr-test/README.md

 )
 ```

-Now, we can visualize the results using the `opensr_test.visualize` module.
-fDisplay the triplets LR, SR and HR images:
+Now, we can visualize the results using the `opensr_test.plot_*` module.
+To display the triplets LR, SR and HR images:

 ```python
 metrics.plot_triplets()